hapijs/hapi/API.md

     - return value is ignored since the response is already set.
     - emits a [`'request'` event](#server.events.request) on the `'error'` channel if an error is returned.
     - all extension handlers are executed even if some error.
+    - note that since the handlers are executed in serial (each is `await`ed), care must be taken to avoid blocking execution if other extension handlers expect to be called immediately when the response is sent.
+If an _**onPostResponse**_ handler is performing IO, it should defer that activity to another tick and return immediately (either without a return value or without a promise that is solve to resolve).

 ### Lifecycle methods